 In Spring 2019, Caussarieu hosted Dr Mark Singleton (right), a Senior Research Fellow at London’s SOAS (School of African and South Asian Studies).
 Mark is one of the world’s leading experts on the long history of mind-body practices for well-being, and spiritual traditions involving the body.
 At Caussarieu he made plans for an English translation of Hoffman’s book Savoir-faire des Anciens.
 It will include extensive resources and practical advice by Mark on the life changes needed to tackle the world’s climate emergency.
 Richard Hoffman will contribute on healthy eating that respects the environment ‘from field to fork’.

-Provisional plans are for an ensuing Writer’s Residency by Dr Amy Sullivan from Macalester College, Minneapolis, USA (below, left).
+Provisional plans are for a visit in 2020 by Dr Amy Sullivan from Macalester College, Minneapolis, USA (below, left).
 At Caussarieu, She will take a break from lecturing to finish her forthcoming book on the opioid addiction crisis.
 Amy is developing an online archive of audio interviews, artifacts, and ephemera related to the history of opioid use, abuse, treatment and recovery in Minnesota.

 After Nancy, the next Writer in Residence may be the 17-year-old Dublin poet and political activist Lucy Ording (right).
 See a video of some of her political reporting work here.